 For men, heavy drinking is defined as having 15 drinks in a week.
 For women, heavy drinking is defined as having 8 drinks in one week.

 There are risky behaviors and situations that predispose people to abusing alcohol.
 If you or a loved one are using alcohol as a means to escape trauma, cope with mental illness, or feel normal, seek help today.
 The first step is often the hardest, but with the proper care and support you can leave alcohol behind.
-Please contact a treatment provider today to find out more about available treatment options.
+Contact a treatment provider today to find out more about available treatment options.